-We can intellectualize, we can ponder, we can discuss with equally intelligent insightful fellows who also doubt to confirm our ego, sorry, to confirm that we are part of a larger community, I mean ...
+We can intellectualize, we can mess, we can discuss with equally intelligent insightful people who also doubt to confirm our ego, sorry, to confirm that we are part of a larger community, I mean ...

 But faith is in fact an act.
 The belief is that your motorcycle.
 You have to test and see if it works.

-Some time ago, I was invited to one of those closed Facebook group for the doubters.
-I think the one who invited me my thought that maybe I was intellectual enough to fit into.
-Yes, of course you have to have the critical thinking, right?
-Out of curiosity and to get any ideas to spice up this blog so I went with.
-To make a long story short, I was eventually expelled from the group.
+Recently, I was invited to a closed-ended facebook group for doubts.
+I think the one who invited me thought that maybe I was intellectually enough to fit in.
+Yes, of course, you must have critical thinking, right?
+Of pure curiosity and to get any spreads to spice this blog, I went with.
+To make a long story short, I finally became excluded from the group.
 The problem?
-I doubted not enough.
-Putting aside all publicly whining of parents, relatives, church members, church leaders, etc. so was criticism of the church's polygamy high on the list.
-Quite nonchalantly, I put a comment that I personally did not experience any problems with polygamy.
+I did not doubt enough.
+If you ignore all the general gnash over parents, relatives, members of the congregation, Church leaders, etc., criticism of Church polygamy was high on the list.
+Absolutely hesitant I commented that I personally did not experience any problems with polygamy.
 Honestly.
-Imagine being the two women who tell fellow locomotives to take care of the dishes.
-No, quite so irreverently expressed myself not on their blog, but I wanted to point out that the problem was typical of the time and local art.
-In Africa, the Church has problems with members of the Church would ordain polygamy again.
+Imagine being TWO women who say the man's cheek to take care of the counter.
+No, I really did not express them on their blog, but I would still like to point out that the problem was of a typical and local nature.
+In Africa, the church has a problem that members of the church want to invite polygamy again.

 There I could learn from this group was to irrelevant things were raised that do not really have the truth of the Gospel to make, for example, personal conflicts, and that the group was not a neutral tvivlargrupp.
 Is a group of neutral, all voices be heard, but this was not the case in this group.
 A brother in my congregation who is a professor (I think) taught me the concept of "bubblefiering".
 They live in their own little imagination it as a facebook group and can not accept other points of view.
 Something that I end up not doubted in terms of this facebook group was that it was really about an exit group.
 To doubt is something we should welcome and not repress, man, there is doubt dangerous.
 There is the example of different groups where the goal is not that you should be able to come to believe again, but that you should leave the faith completely.
 There was no tvivlargrupp that I was thrown out of, it was a clean exit group.
 The famous name of the group that Hans Mattsson and John Dehlin was the group did not think I doubted less on the matter.

-When I was in the temple later, I had the privilege to talk with one of the temple workers there.
-She told me that in her youth had gone on a mission to Utah.
-There she met many women from polygamous communities.
-At one point, as she found the writings of the Church University where some leaders in the early 1800 speech expressed that it was good for men to take on young, attractive women.
-This information led her to really start to doubt and thought to yourself "what am I doing here?"
-She was on a mission and no longer believed.
-But, as told this tempeltjänaren she realized that there was only one source she could turn to for knowledge.
-She went to God in prayer and asked him.
-It is nevertheless true that it is only God who knows the answer.
+When I was in the temple last time I had the privilege of having a conversation with one of the temple servants there.
+She told her that she had been on mission to Utah in her youth.
+There she met on many women from polygamous communities.
+At one point, she found writings at the University of the Church where any leader at the early 1800 speech stated that it was good for men to attract young attractive women.
+This information prompted her to really doubt and she thought to herself, "What am I doing here?"
+She was on mission and no longer believed.
+However, this temple servant told her that she realized that there was only one source she could turn to in order to gain knowledge.
+She prayed to God and asked him.
+Yet, it is only God who knows the answer.

-Doubts have existed in all times.
+Doubt has existed in all ages.
 The disciples doubted Jesus Christ, despite all the miracles they witnessed.
-Jesus Christ himself perhaps in a weak moment doubted his own mission when he exclaimed, "My God, my God.
-Why have you forsaken me?
-"So I'm the last to doubt the doubt, but I encourage everyone to try God.
-You can test your motorcycle, then I can go down on your knees and ask God.
-My personal experience is that I build up my faith by living right.
-I follow all the commandments?
-I read the scriptures and ponder them?
-Do I pray regularly?
+Jesus Christ himself perhaps in a faint moment doubted his own mission when he proclaimed "My God, my God."
+Why have you abandoned me?
+"So I'm the last to doubt doubt, but I urge everyone to try God.
+Can you test your motorcycle, then you can kneel down and ask God.
+My personal experience is also that I build my faith by living right.
+Do I follow all the bids?
+Do I read the scriptures and justify them?
+Do I ask regularly?
 Can I show gratitude?
-I realize that I can never understand everything because I'm an imperfect person?
+Can I realize I can never understand because I'm an imperfect human being?

 "What do we do with our motorcycle?"
-Yes, because it should not Paja so I guess you have to maintain it in any way.
-We maintain our faith or we are just our doubts?
-Sometimes we must simply take the position and work from this standpoint.
-Before I joined the Church, so I doubted very much.
-I was neither hot nor cold and did not take a position.
-It was a special event that made me suddenly had the realization that I had to decide.
-Once I decided I would let baptize me.
-But that's not all.
-I must also follow Christ and his commandments.
-Sometimes really know how I have tested the faith.
-When I got divorced and was alone with four children so tithe a great challenge.
-I remember how depressed I felt when I connected with my divorce was reading a newspaper article about poor economic ensamtående mothers had it.
-When I read this, my courage sank and I thought that most single moms maybe had two children, not four children and they did not pay tithes.
+Yes, because it's not going to bother, I suppose you have to entertain it in some way.
+Do we maintain our faith or do we only maintain our doubts?
+Sometimes we must simply take a stand and work based on that position.
+Before I became a member of the Church, I doubted much.
+I was neither hot nor cold and did not want to take a stand.
+It was a special event that made me suddenly realize that I had to decide.
+When I decided, I let myself baptize.
+But that's not enough.
+I must also follow Christ and His commandments.
+Sometimes I really feel how I've tried faith.
+When I divorced and stood alone with four children, the tenth was a big challenge.
+I remember how depressed I felt when, in connection with my divorce, I read a newspaper article about how poorly economically single mothers had it.
+When I read this, I fell down and I thought that most single mothers might have two children, not four children and they did not pay the tenth.
 But I decided to try the Lord.
-I continued each month to pay my tithing of my gross salary.
-Of course, I have not had the fat, but I have several times witnessed how my faith strengthened by all the blessings that I have received since I have chosen to follow my faith.
+I continued to pay my tenth every month on my gross salary.
+Of course I have not had that fat, but I have witnessed several times how my faith was enhanced by all the blessings I have received when I have chosen to follow my faith.